 Duty on documents and transfers: these are paid on all insurance policies (except on policies in respect of Aviation, Marine Cargo, Marine Hull or Boat, Credit and Suretyship, and Medical Cover) and on transfers of securities or immovable property (with the exclusion of special exemptions provided at Law).
-On immovable property, in 2014, the Government introduced the first-time buyer scheme, whereby, stamp duty is exempt on the first €150,000 of residential property bought as a first residence.
+On immovable property, in 2014, the Government introduced the first-time buyer scheme, whereby, stamp duty is exempt on the first $\notin 150,000$ of residential property bought as a first residence.
 In 2018, a similar stamp duty reduction was announced for second-time buyers on the first €86,000 of residential property.
 These measures were extended each year and in 2020, the amount of the stamp duty exemption increased to €175,000 for both first-time and second-time buyer.
-As part of the Economic Regeneration Plan the stamp duty on property acquisition was reduced from 5 per cent to 1.5 per cent on the first €400,000 of the property value and the capital gains tax paid by the seller was reduced from 8 per cent to 5 per cent.
+As part of the Economic Regeneration Plan the stamp duty on property acquisition was reduced from 5.0 per cent to 1.5 per cent on the first €400,000 of the property value and the capital gains tax paid by the seller was reduced from 8.0 per cent to 5.0 per cent.
 These rates apply to promise of sale agreements registered up to the end of March 2021, extended to July 2021.
-In 2021, the first-time buyers stamp duty exempt threshold was further increased to €200,000.
-As from 2022, capital gain tax and stamp duty are exempt on the first €750,000 of the sale price for properties that were built more than twenty years ago and have been vacant for more than seven years, for properties that are in an Urban Conservation Area (UCA), and for new properties that are built in a typical traditional Maltese style and architecture.
-Also, first buyers of such properties in Malta will benefit from a grant of €15,000.
-These schemes were further extended in 2023.
+In 2021, the first-time buyers stamp duty are exempt on the first €750,000 of the sale price for properties that were built more than twenty years ago and have been vacant for more than seven years, for properties that are in an Urban Conservation Area (UCA), and for new properties in Malta will benefit from a grant of €15,000.
+From 2024, the grant provided to first-time buyers who purchase UCA properties or long-term vacant properties in Gozo increased from €30,000 to €40,000.